 If a student not receiving Title IV funds has been determined to have not met SAP, the student will be placed on Academic Warning during the subsequent term.
 The student will receive written notice of their Academic Warning status and will be advised to seek academic guidance from the University.
 After counseling, the student will sign an agreement to the conditions of the Academic Warning period.
 The student on Academic Warning must meet SAP during the subsequent term.
 The following will not be considered as credits successfully completed: "W" and "I." If the student does not meet SAP at the end of the Academic Warning period, they may either be dismissed or placed on one term of Academic Probation.
 If the student is approved for Academic Probation, they have one term to meet their program GPA requirements.
-If the student still does not meet SAP at the end of the Academic still does not meet SAP at the end of the Academic still does not meet SAP at the end of the Academic still does not meet SAP at the end of the Academic still does not meet SAP at the end of the Academic still does not meet SAP at the end of the Academic still does not meet SAP at the end of the Academic Probation period, they will be dismissed.
+If the student still does not meet SAP at the end of the Academic Probation period, they will be dismissed.